pph7/rename/README.md

         -a, --appname         Sets the name of the app.
         -b, --bundleId        Sets the bundle id.
+        -f, --flavor          Sets the flavor of the app.
         -l, --launcherIcon    Sets the launcher icon. (deprecated currently) -h, --help            Shows help.